-Now that my son is older, and we have a daughter who has joined our ranks, the concept of natural, drug free living plays an even more significant role than it did previously.
+Now that my son is older, and we have a daughter who has joined our ranks, the concept of natural, drug free living plays an even more significant role than it previously did.
 It is my goal to not only set a great example for my family, but also for each and every person that enters Queen Anne Chiropractic for care.
 Being a chiropractor in Seattle for over a decade has been a true blessing.

 In my spare time I take beatings in Brazilian Jiu-Jitsu!